Curvature regularization for Non-line-of-sight Imaging from Under-sampled Data: Numerical Results

 \subsection{Parameter discussing}

-For the object-domain Algorithm \ref{alg1}, there are three parameters that need to be adjusted, namely $\mu, a, b$.
+For the object-domain Algorithm \ref{alg1}, three parameters need to be adjusted, namely $\mu, a, b$.
 The penalty parameter $\mu$ controls the convergence of the algorithm.
 Too small $\mu$ will lead to non-convergence of the algorithm, and too large $\mu $ will reduce the quality of the reconstructed image.
 The two parameters $a$ and $b$ are the regularization parameters used to control the smoothness of the solution.
 The larger the values of $a$ and $b$ are, the smoother the surfaces will be.
 The specific values of the three parameters are provided in each scene.

-On the other hand, there are total eight parameters $\lambda$, $\mu_1, \mu_2, \mu_3, a_u, b_u, a_{\tau }, b_{\tau}$ in the dual-domain Algorithm \ref{alg2}.
+There are total eight parameters $\lambda$, $\mu_1, \mu_2, \mu_3, a_u, b_u, a_{\tau }, b_{\tau}$ in the dual-domain Algorithm \ref{alg2}.
 Similarly, the penalty parameters $\mu_1, \mu_2, \mu_3$ affect the stability of the algorithm, which are fixed $\mu_1=1,\mu_2=800,\mu_3=2$ in all experiments.
 Varying these values in a small range will not affect the quality of the reconstructed image.
 The other five arguments are used to balance the data fidelity and curvature regularity.
 More specifically, $a_{u}$ and $b_{u}$ control the curvature regularization of the object domain, while $a_{\tau}$ and $b_{\tau}$ control the curvature regularization of the measured signals.
 Likewise, we provide the specific values in each experiment.

-In addition, we need to determine the termination condition for Algorithm \ref{alg1} and Algorithm \ref{alg2}, which are terminated by both the number of iterations and the relative error bound.
+In addition, both Algorithm \ref{alg1} and Algorithm \ref{alg2} are terminated by both the number of iterations and the relative error bound.
 Because Algorithm \ref{alg1} converges faster than Algorithm \ref{alg2}, the number of iterations of Algorithm \ref{alg1} is set to $T_{max}=200$, and the number of iterations of Algorithm \ref{alg2} is set to $T_{max}=300$.
-In order to ensure the quality of the reconstructed image, we set the relative error bound $\epsilon$ as $1\times 10^{-6}$.
+To ensure the quality of the reconstructed image, we set the relative error bound $\epsilon$ as $1\times 10^{-6}$.